-Of course you could take a trip to one of the best Chinese restaurant in Hong Kong to experience traditional Xia Long Bao, but why not have a go at making it yourself?
+Of course you could take a trip to one of the best Chinese restaurants in Hong Kong to experience traditional Xiao Long Bao, but why not have a go at making it yourself?
 If you’re feeling brave you can follow my recipe below.

 In terms of equipment you will need a bamboo steamer and a wok.
 Make sure the steamer is lined with parchment paper.
 For the ingredients you will require the following: